00:00

 Hey, I'm Marco!
 I code on games for a living and do art for fun.

-I'll be posting some of my personal projects on NG, mostly animations and drawings.
+I'm posting some of my personal projects on NG since 2005, mostly animations and drawings.

 Software Engineer